iakuf/mojolicious-plugin-serverstatus/README.md

 Mojolicious::Plugin::ServerStatus
 ---------------------------------

-This is a Mojolicious plugin to show server status, like Apache's mod\_status.
+This is a [Mojolicious](http://mojolicio.us) plugin to show server status, like Apache's mod\_status.
 It displays server status information in multiprocess Mojolicious servers such as morbo and hypnotoad.

 It is based on [Plack::Middleware::ServerStatus::Lite](https://metacpan.org/pod/Plack::Middleware::ServerStatus::Lite).

-This module changes status only before and after executing the applications, so it cannot monitor keepalive session and network i/o wait.
+This module changes status only before and after executing the applications, so it cannot monitor keepalive session and network I/O wait.

 #### Installation ####